INFORMATIVE NEWS:

 - Create clear entry and exit pathways.

-This not only improves safety but also enhances the user experience by keeping doorways organized and intuitive.
+This not only improves safety but also enhances the user experience by keeping doorways organised and intuitive.

 5. Long-Term Cost Savings